 - Banking and Superannuation account details

-- Employment and payroll related information, including; salary details, superannuation contributions, payslips, Annual Statements, relevant Awards and Enterprise Agreements, job qualifications, profession, occupation or job title, roster, work schedule and tax informatio
+- Employment and payroll related information, including; salary details, superannuation contributions, payslips, Annual Statements, relevant Awards and Enterprise Agreements, job qualifications, profession, occupation or job title, roster, work schedule and tax information.

 2.2 Client contacts: Definitiv collects contact information from or about clients or prospective clients, including individuals working for clients or prospective clients, and record details of interactions with clients and prospective clients.
 This could include:

-- Contact information – information that allows Definitiv to communicate with the client, such as names, addresses, telephone numbers, email addresses or other contact details that allow Definitiv to send messages.
+- Contact information – information that allows Definitiv to communicate with the client or prospective client, such as names, addresses, telephone numbers, email addresses or other contact details that allow Definitiv to send messages.

 - Relationship information – information that helps Definitiv do business with the client, such as the types of products and services that the client has shown interest in, information on the organisation’s size, geographic locations, creditworthiness and demographics.

 - Services-related Information – information from clients to be able to provide the Definitiv Services, including; purchase history, inquiries, customer account information, bank account information, ABN, default superannuation fund and information about how the client uses the Definitiv websites and applications.